jerryfat/JerryGCS/README.md

- Github needs a public token if cloning my JerryGCS
+ Github needs a public token if uploading cloning my JerryGCS

 Instead of clone command use browser to download zip file and unpack using ubntu archive manager that starts automatically